esamattis/piler/README.md

 From now on, you can use livescript files without the need to manually setting the `processors` option

-#### Using the power of promises
+#### Using the power of composable interfaces

-Since the promise interface is in core of Piler, you can compose a cascade of promise and non-promise interfaces together, in this example, create a stream out of the contents of a manager:
+Since the promise interface is in core of Piler, you can compose a cascade of promise and non-promise interfaces together, returning synchronous values and adding them to the promise chain.

+But it also comes with a `stream` method, so you can pipe the contents of the manager to another stream:

 ```javascript
 var